liipeandre/power-bi-projetos/README.md

-# Projetos de Power BI
+# Power BI Projects

-## Autor
+## Author

 - André Felipe Pereira dos Santos

-## Descrição
+## Description

-Este repositório possui:

-- Alguns dashboards simples feitos utilizando o Power BI;
-- Os datasets utilizados.
+Some simple dashboards made using Power BI and used datasets.